smcclatchy/ngs-lesson/_episodes/04-narayanan.md

 {: .r}

 #### Explore the data
 We loaded in several data objects.
 Look in the Environment pane to see what was loaded.
 You should see objects containing annotations, covariates, and expression.
-In this episode we will work with expression and covariates for RNA data (i.e. `expr.rna.192.rawcounts`, `covariates.rna.192`,), rather than protein data.
+In this episode we will work with expression and covariates for RNA data (i.e. `expr.rna.192.rawcounts`, `covariates.rna.192`), rather than protein data.

 Click on the triangle to the left of `expr.rna.192.rawcounts` in the Environment pane to view its contents.
-Click on the name `expr.rna.192.rawcounts` to view the first several rows.
+Click on the name `expr.rna.192.rawcounts` to view the first several rows of raw read counts.

 Let's look at the dimensions of the raw read counts.